Adana: History

-The first people known to have lived in Adana and the surrounding area were the Luwians.
-They controlled the Mediterranean coast of Anatolia roughly from 3000 BC to around 1600 BC.
-Then the Hittites took over the region which came to be known as Kizzuwatna.
+Bronze Age

 Inhabited by Luwians and Hurrians, Kizzuwatna had an autonomous governance under Hittite protection, but they had a brief period of independence from the 1500s to 1420s BC.
 According to the Hittite inscription of Kava, found in Hattusa (Boğazkale), Kizzuwatna was ruling Adana, under the protection of the Hittites, by 1335 BC.
-From with the collapse of the Hittite Empire around 1191–1189 BC, native Denyen sea peoples took control of Adana and the plain until around 900 BC.
+With the collapse of the Hittite Empire around 1191–1189 BC, native Denyen sea peoples took control of Adana and the plain until around 900 BC.

+Iron Age

 Then Neo-Hittite states were founded in the region with the Quwê state centred on Adana.
 Quwê and other states were protected by the Neo-Assyrian Empire, though they had periods of independence too.
 After the Greek migration into Cilicia in the 8th century BC, the region was unified under the rule of the Mopsos dynasty and Adana was established as the capital.
 Bilingual inscriptions of the ninth and eighth centuries found in Mopsuestia (modern Yakapınar) were written in hieroglyphic Luwian and Phoenician.
 The Assyrians took control of the regions several times before their collapse in 612 BC.

 Cilicians founded the Kingdom of Cilicia in 612 BC with the help of Syennesis I. The kingdom was independent until the invasion of the Achaemenid Empire in 549 BC, then became an autonomous satrapy of the Achaemenids until 401 BC.
 The uncertain loyalty of Syennessis during the rebellion of Cyrus the Younger led Artaxerxes II to abolish the Syennesis administration and replace it with a centrally appointed satrap.
 Archaeological remains of a procession reveal the existence of Persian nobility in Adana.